 Relational Query Designer User Interface (Report Builder)

-Report Builder provides both a graphical query designer and a text-based query designer to help you create a query that specifies the data to retrieve from Microsoft SQL Server and Microsoft SQL Database relational databases and Microsoft SQL Server 2016 Parallel Data Warehouse for a report dataset.
+Report Builder, and Report Designer in SQL Server Data Tools (SSDT), provide both a graphical query designer and a text-based query designer to help you create a query that specifies the data to retrieve from Microsoft SQL Server and Microsoft SQL Database relational databases and Microsoft SQL Server 2016 Parallel Data Warehouse for a report dataset.
 Use the graphical query designer to explore the metadata, interactively build a query, and view the results for your query.
 Use the text-based query designer to view the query that was built by the graphical query designer or to modify a query.
 You can also import an existing query from a file or report.

 In the graphical query designer, you can explore the database tables and views, interactively build the SQL SELECT statement that specifies the database tables and columns from which to retrieve data for a dataset.
 You choose the fields to include in the dataset and optionally, specify filters that limit the data in the dataset.
 You can specify that filters are used as parameters and provide the value of the filter at run-time.
 If you choose multiple related tables, the query designer describes the relationship between sets of two tables.